 - Keep coolant out of the reach of children. - Do not allow coolant to come into contact with the skin, the eyes and clothing. - Consult a doctor immediately if coolant is swallowed. - Rinse the affected area immediately with plenty of water in the event of contact with the skin. - Rinse eyes thoroughly with water and consult a doctor immediately if coolant gets into the eyes. - Change clothing if coolant spills onto your clothing.

+The engine is cold.
 The radiator is completely full.

-- Stand the motorcycle upright on a horizontal surface. - Check the coolant level in the compensating tank 1.
+- Stand the motorcycle upright on a horizontal surface. - Check the coolant level in the compensating tank $oldsymbol{1}$.

 The coolant level must be between MIN and MAX.